philmikejones/beginning-mapping/handout.md

 Once you have the file imported we are going to delete rows we do not need to plot.
 Geocoding is an expensive operation (both in terms of time and, often, money if you need to pay for access to a geocoding service).
-Note the row numbers are approximate; the CQC data is updated regularly so the file you download may differ from the one I am demonstrating on here.
+Note the row numbers are approximate; the CQC data is updated regularly so the file you download may differ from the one I am demonstrating here.

 1. Sort the data on the `Service types` column (column G).
 1. Delete rows 2--13358 (Ambulances to Diagnosis/screening).